 Carbon fiber is rapidly becoming one of the choice materials in the field of metrology due to its high stability and low thermal expansion.
 In applications where thermal changes will move comparable metal measurement and alignment tools out of tolerance due to expansion or contraction of the material, carbon fiber will remain virtually unchanged over a wide temperature range.

 More about Metrology and Scientific Equipment...

 Carbon fiber strips serve many applications in the making of musical instruments, where its material properties of low mass and high stiffness make it an ideal choice.

-Carbon fiber strips may be used with truss rods, in various configurations, for neck reinforcement in wood necks.
+Carbon fiber strips or our patent-pending D-Tube may be used in various configurations for neck reinforcement in wood necks.
 Short strips can be used to strengthen the head stock

 joint.
 Carbon fiber strips may be used in guitar bracing, where it can be used in combination with balsa or spruce as a stiffening laminate.
 Strips may be used in